mParticle/docs/src/pages/developers/sdk/web/media/index.md

 mParticle.init('your-api-key', mParticleConfig);
 ```

-## Creating an instance of a Media Session
+## Create an Instance of a Media Session

 The Web Media SDK provides a `MediaSession` object.
-Each `MediaSession` object represents a single end to end media experience and relates one-to-one to a piece of content.
-For example, if a customer is watching a video, pausing, seeking and scrubbing, that is considered a single **session**.
-If they stop the video, and play another piece of content, that is a new **session**.
+Each `MediaSession` object represents a single media experience and relates one-to-one to a piece of content.
+For example, if a customer is watching a video, pausing, seeking and scrubbing, that is considered a single session.
+If a customer stops the video, and plays another piece of content, that is a new session.

 ```javascript
 const mediaSession = new MediaSession(